Uploading and Deploying Apps¶

 To import a new application or update an existing application version, click .

 In the dialog, click Browse, and navigate to the directory that contains the hybrid app package.

 Select the package, and click Upload.

 New version information appears for the uploaded hybrid app for each mobile platform.
 You cannot change this information.

 Hybrid App Properties

-Required Client Version Identifies the hybrid SDK version that was used to develop the hybrid app, for example,
+Required Client Version Identifies the SDK version that was used to develop the app, for example,

 Development Version Identifies the internal development version that was used to develop the hybrid app.
-Uploaded By The user who uploaded the hybrid app.
-Status State of the hybrid app version:
+Uploaded By The user who uploaded the hybrid or Mobile Development Kit app.
+Status State of the hybrid or Mobile Development Kit app version:

 New– a newly uploaded version.

 Staged– in testing.
 A user who is defined as a tester can download and test applications.
 See Managing Registrations and Users.
 Once testing is complete, an administrator can promote a version to the Current state, so it becomes active.
 If testing fails, the administrator can change the state back to New.